adaptyvbio/nipah_ipsae_pipeline/README.md

 ---
-Submit to the competition [Proteinbase](https://proteinbase.com/competitions/adaptyv-nipah-competition)
+Submit to the competition on [Proteinbase](https://proteinbase.com/competitions/adaptyv-nipah-competition)